 We need to aim high, in order to survive.

 We are looking to Government agencies for some stimulus funding but this will not go very far.
 We are doing everything we can with limited resources.
-We are now asking the global community to help us raise $150,000 or even more, if possible.
-We appeal to anyone who wants to, and is able to help.
+We have asked the global community to help us raise $150,000 or even more, if possible.
+And we are humbled by the response so far.
+Nonetheless, we appeal to anyone who wants to, and is able to help.